ehsan55555/Cancer-Treatment-Analysis/README.md

 Three observations from the calculations.

-Used ChatGPT for assistance with creating box plot and  from string to float inside the "Scores by School Spending" and "Scores by School Size" sections.
+Used ChatGPT for assistance with creating and styling marker in box plot and getting a specific mouse id for the line plot.